echannell3/echannell3.github.io/_posts/2021-05-14-Senior_Design.md

 *** Disclaimer this is currently in the process of being rewritten*** This project was completed for the Senior Design Competition at Georgia Tech for Industrial Engineers.
 This is a year long competition where a team of students connect with a company as a client and completes a project for them using the skills learned from the Industrial Engineering curriculum.
 You can read more specific details about the competition in general here: https://www.isye.gatech.edu/academics/bachelors/current-students/senior-design.

+# Introduction
+For this project, our team worked with NAPA Autoparts as our client with a specific focus on analyzing their newly built Nashville Distribution Center to see how we could improve operations.
+I was responsible for creating a tool that could be used by NAPA Autoparts that would lead to reduce labor cost from their putwall within the warehouse.
+The putwall for NAPA was a term used to describe their sorting system.
+Essentially, stores are assigned groups on the putwall and the pick and sorting for them would be done in waves.
+With NAPA's current system the putwall assignments were static where the store groups wouldn't be evaulated until months at a time passed.
+The tool I ended up creating allowed for a dynamic system instead where the putwall assignments would change daily to save on labor cost.

+# The Dynamic Putwall
+The tool I created to be used as a Dynamic Putwall

+***OLD***

 For this project, our team worked with NAPA Autoparts as our client with a specific focus on analyzing their newly built Nashville Distribution Center to see how we could improve operations.
 We focused on 3 key solutions to further improve their operations and save them money on their day to day operations.
 These 3 solutions were (1) implementing a dynamic store-to-putwall assignmet, (2) create a fast pick zone, and (3) modify putaway locations.
 I was in charge of creating the dynamic store-to-putwall delivarable and will go into detail about what I did to complete this part of the project.
 The work our team did for this project led to us winning the competition and make a lasting impact on the company!

 # Introduction